edickie/develenv_dmriprep_docker/README.md

 1. build your own fork of dmriprep on github.
 Following the instructions in [the dmriprep contribution guidlines](.https://github.com/nipreps/dmriprep/blob/master/CONTRIBUTING.md).

-2. clone this repo to your local computer
+### Step 2.
+Clone this repo to your local computer

+Clone this repo to your local computer

 ```sh
 git clone https://github.com/edickie/develenv_dmriprep_docker.git
 ```

-## Step 2. pull (or re-pull) the latest version of the dmriprep docker to your system
+### Step 3. pull (or re-pull) the latest version of the dmriprep docker to your system

 This builds the latest release of dmriprep into your current system.
 You should do this regularly (before running step 3) in order to insure that your are developing on top of the more release version of the software background..